-In the light of the arguments of the parties, detailed above, the Court, in its review of the merits of the plea based on a breach of Article 86 and an inadequate statement of reasons, must examine four points.
+46 In the light of the arguments of the parties, detailed above, the Court, in its review of the merits of the plea based on a breach of Article 86 and an inadequate statement of reasons, must examine three points.
 First of all, the definition of the relevant product market must be considered; then, secondly, the applicant's position on that market must be determined.
-As a third stage, the Court must decide whether or not the conduct at issue constitutes an abuse and whether the decision contains a sufficient statement of the reasons on which it is based in that regard.
-Fourthly, it must rule on the effects of that conduct on trade between Member States.
+As a third stage, the Court must decide whether or not the conduct at issue constitutes an abuse.